CleverCloud/doc.clever-cloud.com/deploy/application/python/tutorials/python-django-sample.md

 ## Configure your Django application

 Note :
-- Select at least a Nano instance (Pico doesn't have enough resources for a Django project).
+- Select at least a `nano` instance (`pico` doesn't have enough resources for a Django project).
-- Connect your Django project to Postgresql version 12 if you're using django 4.2+ (postgresql 11 is deprecated since this version).
+- Connect your Django project to Postgresql version 12+ if you're using django 4.2+ (postgresql 11 is deprecated since this version).

 ### My application does not exists already